mergagebeyehu/mergagebeyehu/README.md

 ---Hi, I'm Merga!---
-- I'm a current student at Anoka-Ramsey Community College interested in the world of programming,problem-solving, and video games! -
+- I'm a current student at Anoka-Ramsey Community College interested in the world of programming,problem-solving, and video games!

 --- What I Do ---
-- Currently a College Student -
+- Currently a College Student
-- Learning & experimenting with React, Jupyters Notebook, NodeJS -
+- Learning & experimenting with React, Jupyters Notebook, NodeJS
-- Leader and volunteer in school clubs -
+- Leader and volunteer in school clubs

 --- What I'm Up To Right now ---
 -  I'm diving into learning front-end developement.
-Always open to new ideas, collabs, and meeting new people. -
+Always open to new ideas, collabs, and meeting new people.
--  Currently working on a solar panel prediction model for one of my school clubs STEM for All -
+-  Currently working on a solar panel prediction model for one of my school clubs STEM for All

 --- Let's Connect!---
-- GitHub: You're already here!-
+- GitHub: You're already here!
-- [Your Email or LinkedIn (if you want to share it)]-
+- [Your Email or LinkedIn (if you want to share it)]
-- My LinkedIn and Email are on my profile page -
+- My LinkedIn and Email are on my profile page

------Let’s build something cool together!-----
+-----Always open to build something cool with others!-----